 The owners of the voices didn’t suspect I was tailing them.
-Ghosts were usually able to sense each other when they came into range, but I was special in that I could shut off my power, making me undetectable.
-Although I despised being powerless, I had to admit it was a useful trick, especially when ghosts were the dominant population.
+Ghosts were usually able to sense each other when they came into range, but I was special; I could shut off my power to become undetectable.
+Although I despised the vulnerability of being powerless, I had to admit it was a useful trick, especially when ghosts were the dominant population.
 Easier to hide.
-And when you were the prey, being able to hide was critical.
+And when you’re the prey, being able to hide is critical.

 “What reward?” a woman replied.
 “The captain didn’t say anything about a reward.”

 “Are you kidding?
 When is the last time Azar put Captain Hassing in charge of a mission instead of Lieutenant Cisco?
 He jumped chain of command.
 I’m telling you, whoever brings him an Alpha is sure to get an immediate promotion.
 Probably a big raise, too.”

 Suddenly conscious of the blatant white Alpha symbol imprinted on the chest of my black shirt, I pulled the edge of my cloak in front of me to conceal it, just in case they happened to turn around and spot me.

 The hefty guy on the end heaved his shoulders up and down in a shrug.
 “I don’t see what’s so valuable about these lab rats.
 Seems like a lot of fuss over some wretches.”